 (00:09:11): What we have to realize, if we want to change this state of affairs, is that the first thing we have to do is acknowledge this painful anxiety.
 To think about why we got in the state of lack of sense-making, lack of social bonds, free-floating anxiety, the massive psychological discontent, and try to tell people, now we don’t need a Corona Crisis to establish a new social bond.
 We have to look for other ways to deal with the psychological problems that existed before the Corona Crisis and try to find other solutions.
 We don’t need this kind of mass phenomenon to solve the problems.

 (00:09:57): Mass formation is actually a symptomatic solution for a real psychological problem.
 In my opinion, this crisis in the first place is a large societal and psychological crisis much more than a biological crisis, let’s say.
 From this state of mental intoxication you can explain all the rest of the phenomenon of totalitarianism.
-The mental intoxication leads to a to a narrowing of the field of attention.
+The mental intoxication leads to a narrowing of the field of attention.
 It makes people only see what is indicated by the narrative.

 (00:10:41): For instance, people see the victims of the Corona virus, but they don’t seem to see at the cognitive level, the collateral damage of the lockdowns and all the victims that are claimed by the lockdowns.
 They are also not able, at an emotional level, to really feel empathy for the victims of the lockdowns.
 That is not because they are very egoistic.
 No, it’s just an effect of this psychological phenomenon.
 And it’s definitely—even as a consequence of mass formation, people do not get egoistic at all.
 But rather, to the contrary, mass formation focuses your attention so much on one point that you can take everything away of people—their psychological and physical wellbeing, their material wellbeing—you can take it away and they will not even notice it.